Home » Blog » Microsoft 365 Provisioning

 3. Accessing Device and Activity Data

-With Microsoft Graph, you can also access data from devices managed by Microsoft Intune and activity logs from Azure AD:
+With Microsoft Graph, you can also access data from devices managed by Microsoft Intune and activity logs from Entra ID / identity services:

 • Device configuration: Manage and report on device configurations and security settings across the enterprise.